 Fawzia Mirza is an award-winning actor, comedian, producer, and writer.
-She was selected as a 2015 3Arts Award recipient in Theater, named to the New City Magazine Film 50 and a “Top 10 Creative” by Indiewire magazine, one of Chicago's 'Rising Stars' of indie filmmaking by WBEZ, a White House Champion of Change in Asian American and Pacific Islander Art and Storytelling, and the 2017 3Arts Fellow at the Djerassi Artists Program in Woodside, CA. Mirza believes in dispelling the myth of the “model minority” in mainstream media and in the power of comedy to tackle divisive topics and break stereotypes across race, gender, sexual orientation, class and religion.
+She was selected as a 2015 3Arts Award recipient in Theater, named to the New City Magazine Film 50 and a “Top 10 Creative” by Indiewire magazine, one of Chicago's 'Rising Stars' of indie filmmaking by WBEZ, a DCASE Featured Artist, a White House Champion of Change in Asian American and Pacific Islander Art and Storytelling, a recipient of an SFFILM Rainin Fellowship and the 2017 3Arts Fellow at the Djerassi Artists Program in Woodside, CA. Mirza believes in dispelling the myth of the “model minority” in mainstream media and in the power of comedy to tackle divisive topics and break stereotypes across race, gender, sexual orientation, class, and religion.

-Mirza’s own one-woman play, Me, My Mom & Sharmila, which explores her relationship with her mother through their shared love for Bollywood heroine, Sharmila Tagore, has been performed at universities, conferences and festivals across the country and toured internationally to Denmark and Pakistan, where it was sponsored by the U.S. Embassy.
-The legendary Pakistani actor, Zia Mohyeddin said of Fawzia’s play, “Some actors hold an audience, a few possess it.
+Fawzia’s own one-woman play, Me, My Mom & Sharmila, which explores her relationship with her mother through their shared love for Bollywood heroine, Sharmila Tagore, has been performed at universities, conferences, and festivals across the country and toured internationally to Denmark and Pakistan, where it was sponsored by the U.S. Embassy.
+The legendary Pakistani actor Zia Mohyeddin said of Fawzia’s play, “Some actors hold an audience, a few possess it.
 Some actors light up a scene, a few ignite it...
 Mirza belongs to the latter category."
-Mirza’s short play Noor world premiered in The Inconvenience’s short play festival “Citizens” in November 2015.
+Fawzia is working on the stage to screen adaptation with collaborator Terrie Samundra.
+Her short play Noor world premiered in The Inconvenience’s short play festival “Citizens” in November 2015.
 Her first published short story appears in the anthology Good Girls Marry Doctors, South Asian American Daughters on Obedience and Rebellion, available now.

-Mirza has appeared on Chicago Fire and in a number of indie feature films such as 6 Angry Women, PhD2, Promise Land, Jamie and Jessie Are Not Together, as well as web series including the Emmy-nominated series Her Story and other series, Plus One, Kiss Her I'm Famous, Easy Abby, and her own series, Kam Kardashian.
-Her first short film, the award-winning The Queen of My Dreams, co-written and co-directed with Ryan Logan, screened at over 65 festivals worldwide and is included on the Chicagoland Shorts DVD collection.
-Mirza has been a “Featured Artist” as part of the 2015 DCASE Chicago Artists Month.
-She also starred in and wrote The First Session (NBC Short Film Festival finalist, American Pavilion at Cannes) and Spunkle, winner of the Seed & Spark award at the Flyway Film Festival.
-Mirza has also produced documentaries, including the award-winning, Fish out of Water, and her short documentary, Reclaiming Pakistan, about Pakistani activist Muhammad Jibran Nasir.
-Her upcoming short documentary, The Streets Are Ours, was the fastest funded project on the 3AP platform and raised over $10,000 towards post production.
+Fawzia has made short films, including the award-winning The Queen of My Dreams, co-written/co-directed with Ryan Logan, which screened at over 65 festivals worldwide and is included on the Chicagoland Shorts Volume 1 DVD collection.
+She also made The First Session (NBC Short Film Festival finalist, American Pavilion at Cannes) and Spunkle (winner, Seed & Spark award, Flyway Film Festival) and appears in the Emmy-nominated and Peabody and Gotham award-winning series Her Story.
+Her documentary work includes producing the award-winning, Fish out of Water and her short documentaries, Reclaiming Pakistan, about Pakistani activist Muhammad Jibran Nasir, and her last 3AP project, The Streets Are Ours, (which, at the time, was the fastest funded project on the 3AP platform, raising over $10,000 towards post production.)